What Dreams May Come

 BtVS belongs to Joss Whedon, and Xena Warrior Princess is a Robert G. Tapert production.Pairings:

 Elissa wasn't happy about helping the Warrior Princess and her sidekick.
-She could not stop the bad feeling she had about this whole situation.
+She could not stop the bad feeling she had about this situation.
 It was like an itch under her skin she couldn't quite reach.
 She walked proudly toward her mother's quarters, the epitome of an Amazon warrior.
-There was no challenge too large or small.
-She easily advanced in the ranks and stood as her mother's second-in-command.
+She had easily advanced in the ranks and stood as her mother's second-in-command.
 There was no challenge too large or small for the Amazon princess.
 Elissa stubbornly refused to take short cuts when it came to her training.
 By right of caste, she would take her mother's place as queen upon her death, but Elissa wanted to earn the honor of leading her tribe.
 She worked alongside the other girls her age, until she conquered a skill and advanced to the next.
-None of her sister warriors resented her abilities; they respected her more because she did not take on airs, even though her rank gave her that right.
+None of her sister warriors resented her abilities; they respected her more because she did not take on airs, even though her rank gave her the right.

-She approached the queen's quarters.
-Elissa hid her smile when the sentries immediately straightened.
+As she approached the queen's quarters, Elissa hid her smile when the sentries immediately straightened.
 They knew better than to appear lax when it came to their queen's safety.
-Many younger warriors thought the queen should step down and allow Elissa to take the rite of passage.
-Elissa refused.
+Many younger warriors thought the queen should step down and allow Elissa to take the rite of passage, but Elissa refused.
 She was willing to lead her tribe when the time came, but not while her mother still drew breath.
 She nodded her head and went inside; her thoughts still filled with the rumors about Xena and Gabrielle.
 She could not understand anyone who would turn their back on their people, especially after fighting for that very place.